SnootyMonkey/Falkland-CMS/index.md

 ![FCMS Key Concepts]({{site.url}}/assets/img/FCMS-High-level.png "FCMS Key Concepts")

+Anything that can be unambiguously identified with a unique identifier such as an [ISBN/ISSN](http://en.wikipedia.org/wiki/International_Standard_Book_Number), DOI ([Digital Object Identifier](http://en.wikipedia.org/wiki/Digital_object_identifier)), PURL ([Persistent URL](http://en.wikipedia.org/wiki/Persistent_uniform_resource_locator)) or URL ([Uniform Resource Locator](http://en.wikipedia.org/wiki/Uniform_resource_locator)) can be curated with Falkland CMS.
+The curation process consists of adding metadata information about a resource that makes it easier to collect, organize, search, present and exhibit.

+The resources can be a physical items: books, magazines, newspapers, documents, papers, consumer products, artifacts, etc. Or resources can be digital or abstract: web pages, articles, chapters, images, audio files, video files, web sites, databases, directories, words, concepts, topics, etc.

+Falkland CMS can be used to describe relationships among resources and can assist in the archiving and preservation of digital resources.

 ### Why use Falkland CMS?

 Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.
 Unlike Omeka, Falkland CMS is written in Clojure, ClojureScript and CouchDB, and so has a certain elegance and panache.

 Ideal uses:

-* a repository for digital collections
+* repository of digital collections
-* online presentation of library collections
+* on-line presentation of collections
-* online museum exhibits
+* on-line museum exhibits
+* comprehensive bibliographies

 These are perfect fits for Falkland CMS:

-* The Venerable VIC-20 - an online exhibit of everything Commodore VIC-20
+* The Venerable VIC-20 - an on-line exhibit of everything related to the Commodore VIC-20 computer
-* Camus.org - a primary and secondary source collection for the philosopher Albert Camus
+* Camus.org - a primary and secondary source bibliography for the philosopher Albert Camus
 * Mudskippers.org - a guide to all the world's knowledge about the amazing amphibious fish
 * Jack Freeman's Library - presenting 40 years of one man's books
 * nil.org - a complete guide to nihilism